Informa helps businesses and professionals in hundreds of ways.

 The circus inspiration shows up subtly - in expressive joinery, playfully scaled furniture, or unexpected forms.
 It’s embedded in the spirit, not the theme.

-Every room offers a different tempo - visually and emotionally.
+Every room in the Palomino VIP Lounge offers a different tempo - visually and emotionally.
 We’ve collaborated with exceptional artisans to create an environment that engages the senses: smooth timber inlays, embroidered textiles, layered finishes, aged mirrors, subtle scents.
 Even the acoustics are considered.

 You’ll notice the details slowly - and that’s intentional.